3 Easy Steps to Collect Debt in Pennsylvania

-If you want to successfully collect debt in Pennsylvania, you need to understand the 3 easy steps to help collect.
-This guide will hopefully provide individuals and business owners some basic information to help collect debt in Pennsylvania.
+This guide will hopefully provide individuals and business owners some basic information to help with debt collection in Pennsylvania.

-Be nice until you have to file suit.
 Make written and verbal contact with the debtor asap, but be nice about the delinquent debt.
 We want to be voluntarily paid by the debtor if possible.
 Keep options open until you have to file suit.
 Every business is different about how long they will allow account receivables to go delinquent.
 From a business owners’ perspective, it is better long term for business to be patient.
 If your business starts sending nasty letters after only 30 days, not only do you risk not getting paid, but you also risk losing future business.
 The goal before filing suit is to allow the debtor to voluntarily fund a future lawsuit against them.
-As a general rule of thumb, I will often accept monthly payments from debtors that extend no longer than 6 months.
-Of course there are many factors; such as other lawsuits, the amount of debt, etc. The bottom line: Keep all options open early and try to collect as much as possible before filing suit.
+The bottom line: Keep all options open early and try to collect as much as possible before filing suit.

 If you are not immediately receiving significant payments towards the debt owed, it is time to file suit.
 Until you obtain a judgment, the debt is only alleged to be owed.
 Ideally, the debtor will not respond to the complaint and a default judgment can be entered.
 The faster you obtain your judgment, the further ahead in line of other creditors you will be.
 There are ways in the form of discovery and summary judgment motions that can expedite the filing of your judgment.
 It is more work for your lawyer, but will speed the case along.
 Otherwise, you will need to win an award or verdict.
 This means that you need to be prepared at trial.
 Be sure to ask your lawyer if there is an advantage to filing in arbitration or not?
 Depending upon the solvency of the debtor, it may be better to find a collection attorney who will take the case on a contingency basis.
 Bottom line, be aggressive with litigation, and do what is necessary to prove the debt is owed asap.